RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

 alwaysopen: false
 categories: ["RS"]
 ---
+Role-Based Access Control (RBAC) lets you scale your Redis deployments while simplifying the complexity of managing a cluster with many databases, users, and access control lists.
+With RBAC, you can create a role and apply it to many users to define their access to multiple databases in the cluster.

-In **access control** > **roles**, you can configure RS user roles to assign to users with:
+In **access control** > **roles**, you can configure RS user roles with:

-- Management roles that define user access to the RS web UI and API for the cluster
+- **Management roles** that define user access to the RS web UI and API for the cluster
-- Redis ACLs that define the commands and keys that users can access in database connections
+- **Data access control** with Redis ACLs that define the commands and keys that users can access in database connections

 ## Cluster Management Roles